lrezek/Arachnid/readme.md

 ## About

 Arachnid is a PHP object graph mapper for Neo4J.
-It is built on top of [Josh Adell's Neo4J PHP Rest interface](https://github.com/jadell/neo4jphp).
+Spiders manage webs, Arachnid manages Neo4J Graphs.

 This library is heavily based on the excellent work done by Louis-Philippe Huberdeau in his [PHP OGM](https://github.com/lphuberdeau/Neo4j-PHP-OGM).
 The main difference is that this OGM allows you to define relationship objects as well as node objects, allowing you to attach properties to relationships very easily.

+Arachnid is built on top of [Josh Adell's Neo4J PHP Rest interface](https://github.com/jadell/neo4jphp).

 Released under the MIT Licence.